ejgallego/coq-lsp/README.md

 For the planned first release, we hope to provide a reasonable implementation of core LSP features, editor support in VS Code.

+### Code organization

+`coq-lsp` consists of several components:

+- `coq-serapi`: [vendored] improved utility functions to handle Coq AST
+- `coq`: Utility library / abstracted Coq API.
+This is the main entry point for communication with Coq.
+- `fleche`: incremental document processing backend.
+Exposes a generic API, but closely modelled to match LSP methods
+- `lsp`: small generic LSP utilities, at some point to be replaced by a generic lib
+- `controller`: LSP controller, a thin layer translating LSP transport layer to `flèche` surface API.

 ## Features

 ### Incremental compilation: